KOREA – South Korea Experience

 Gyeongju | Former capital of the Silla Empire

 We start the day with two UNESCO World Heritage Sights that will certainly impress us.
 The Bulguksa Temple, which represents the temple architecture of the old Silla Empire in its best form.
-On the temple grounds there are further national treasures like the main staircase with 33 steps, which represent the 33 steps to enlightenment and the famous Seokguram Grotto, in which there is a Buddha statue overlooking the Baltic Sea.
+On the temple grounds there are further national treasures like the main staircase with 33 steps, which represent the 33 steps to enlightenment and the famous Seokguram Grotto, in which there is a Buddha statue overlooking the Sea.
 We will also visit the National Museum of Gyeongju in the afternoon.
-The overnight stay takes place like on day 4 in the Hanok house in Gyeongju.
+Overnight in a tradiotional Hanok house in Gyeongju.

 Busan | South Korea’s gateway to the world